zama-ai/bounty-program/Bounties/Application/create-iris-identification-app-tutorial.md

 The bounty objective is to:

-* use Concrete-Numpy to implement a single key TFHE-based BTP for an access control system
+* use Concrete-Numpy or TFHE-rs to implement a single key TFHE-based BTP for an access control system
 * all reference templates are stored encrypted in a database on the server

 The client: